rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 I suppose that you are asking why are we talking about currying instead of dependency injection.
 Be patient.

 ### Implicits
-Implicits are another awsome feature of the Scala programming language.
-Hated by someone and feared by most, implicits can be applied to resolve many kind of problems, from automatic conversion between two types, to automatic resolution of dependencies.
+Implicits are another awesome feature of the Scala programming language.
+Hated by someone and feared by most, implicits can be applied to resolve a lot of problems, from automatic conversion between two types to the automatic resolution of dependencies.
 What we are going to explain is how _implicit parameters_ work in Scala.

 The parameters of a function (or a method) can be marked with the keyword `implicit`.
-In this case the _compiler_ will automagically looks for a value to supply to the parameters marked as `implicit` with the function call.
+In this case, the _compiler_ will automagically look for a value to supply to the parameters marked as `implicit` with the function call.
 Here is a simple example, taken directly from the Scala SDK:

 {% highlight scala %}
 object Future {